orthanc-team/orthanc-auth-service/sources/README-dockerhub-orthanc-anonymizer.md

 # Orthanc-anonymizer

-Web service to run in front of an orthanc to anonymize some of the routes on-the-fly.
+Web service to run in front of Orthanc to anonymize some of the routes on-the-fly.
 Right now, it only anonymizes routes used by the OsimisViewer in the scope of anonymized publication links.